sharontherese/latin-mass-funeral/config/_default/content/Other Resources/glossary.md

 **Novus Ordo**

 Also called the Ordinary Form, the new Mass, or the Mass of Pope St. Paul VI.
-The Mass promulgated after the Second Vatican Council.
+The Mass promulgated by Pope Paul in 1969-70.

 **Proper**